cybera/connectin/README.md

 >MSSQL_USER=
 >MSSQL_PASSWORD=

-Update INFLUXDB_ADMIN_PASSWORD and INFLUXDB_READ_USER_PASSWORD from default values.
+Update INFLUXDB_ADMIN_PASSWORD, INFLUXDB_READ_USER_PASSWORD and DASH_PASSWORD from default values.

 ### Docker

-Run **docker-compose up** to install all the components in Docker containers.
+Run **docker-compose up** to install all the components in Docker containers.   :
 It will create 4 containers:

 - **Influxdb**: timeseries database to store data locally, database and two uesrs will be created to write and read data.